ababaian/VIRUSxDISCVRY/tools/muscle.md

 edited by: [Clare Gillis](https://github.com/claregillis) last reviewed and edited by: [Dingjiu Tang](https://github.com/Dangelo2002)

-## Dingjiu's edits are shown in **bold** ##

-**Multiple Sequence Comparison Log-Expectation (MUSCLE)** is a computer program for creating **multiple sequence alignments (MSA)** of proteins **and polynucleotides**. **Introduced in 2004, MUSCLE brought a leap in speed and accuracy to MSA.** It incorporates fast distance estimation using *k* mer counting, progressive alignment using a profile function we call the log‐expectation score, and refinement using tree‐dependent restricted partitioning.
+Multiple Sequence Comparison Log-Expectation (MUSCLE) is a computer program for creating multiple sequence alignments (MSA) of proteins and polynucleotides.
+Introduced in 2004, MUSCLE brought a leap in speed and accuracy to MSA.
+It incorporates fast distance estimation using *k* mer counting, progressive alignment using a profile function we call the log‐expectation score, and refinement using tree‐dependent restricted partitioning.

-**These algorithms and iterative optimization have enabled MUSCLE to rapidly rise as one of the most trusted bioinformatics tools in the post-genomic era of data explosion.** It could be used in phylogenetic tree estimation, structure prediction and critical residue identification, which are useful for virus identification and discovery. **However, please note that MUSCLE itself cannot directly construct phylogenetic trees or predict protein structure and function from sequences, nor can it generate highly readable visualizations.
+These algorithms and iterative optimization have enabled MUSCLE to rapidly rise as one of the most trusted bioinformatics tools in the post-genomic era of data explosion.
+It could be used in phylogenetic tree estimation, structure prediction and critical residue identification, which are useful for virus identification and discovery.
+However, please note that MUSCLE itself cannot directly construct phylogenetic trees or predict protein structure and function from sequences, nor can it generate highly readable visualizations.
 It can only provide evidence of similarity in the MSA output.
 Other tools are required for downstream analysis.
-For online versions of MUSCLE, some downstream analysis tools have been integrated, allowing for direct visualization of results.**
+For online versions of MUSCLE, some downstream analysis tools have been integrated, allowing for direct visualization of results.

-**Tutorial Objective**: **MUSCLE can be run locally via the command line or through a web server.
+**Tutorial Objective**: MUSCLE can be run locally via the command line or through a web server.
 Locally running MUSCLE offers more advanced parameter tuning and automated batch processing.
 On the other hand, running MUSCLE online is simpler and suitable for small datasets where advanced parameter tuning is not required.
-In this tutorial, we will use the MUSCLE server provided by the European Molecular Biology Laboratory-European Bioinformatics Institute (EMBL-EBI) to perform multiple sequence alignment of hemoglobin subunits from humans, house mice, and goats.**
+In this tutorial, we will use the MUSCLE server provided by the European Molecular Biology Laboratory-European Bioinformatics Institute (EMBL-EBI) to perform multiple sequence alignment of hemoglobin subunits from humans, house mice, and goats.

 ## Input / Prerequisites